AqwamCreates/DataPredict/docs/APIDesign.md

 * train() function takes in featureMatrix / tableOfTokenSequenceArray (mandatory for all models) and labelVector / tableOfTokenSequenceArray  (optional for some models) in order.

-* predict() function takes in featureMatrix or featureVector.
+* predict() function takes in featureMatrix or featureVector or tableOfTokenSequenceArray.

 * The code for the models are object-oriented.